AguaClara/filtration-theory/Spring 2019/Spring 2019 Report.md

 The apparatus was designed to work in the following way.
 When the filter performed under normal circumstances, the water entered the system and got mixed with the clay.
 The turbidity was then measured in the influent turbidimeter.
 After that, it was mixed with PACl in the contact chamber.
 As the water run through the flocculator, flocs start to form before they reach the filters.
 The water flowed down through each of the filters into the effluent turbidimeters, and was then pumped out of the system.
 There was also a pressure sensor before each of the filters.

 During backwash, water flowed from the inlet directly to end.
-It reaches the turbidemeters below the sand and went up to the upper exit and then it was headed to the exit.
+It reaches the turbidimeters below the sand and went up to the upper exit and then it was headed to the exit.

 <p align="center">
 <img src="https://github.com/AguaClara/stars_filter_theory/blob/master/Spring%202019/Backwash%20Apparatus%20Design.PNG?raw=true" heights=720 width=1260>